Battle of Honsinger Bluff: Prelude

-The battle
+The Battle

-The decoy move
+The Decoy Move

 A small band of Lakota approached the cavalry's grazing horse from the West.
 They were spotted by the guard units, who alerted the other troops.
 Custer ordered his men to saddle up and he began to pursue the Lakota riders in the company of his orderly and Lt.
 Calhoun.
 Tom Custer followed with a group of approximately 20 troopers.
 Myles Moylan led the remainder of the unit behind Tom Custer.
 George Custer halted his pursuit and the Lakota riders also halted.
 When he would proceed, they would proceed.
 They were headed toward the wooded area along the river about 2 mi from where Custer's troops were located.
 This was a similar tactic used by Native American forces in the Fetterman Massacre near Fort Phil Kearny, Wyoming in December 1866.
 As he approached the wooded area, the force of Lakota hidden in the woods, estimated as anywhere from 100 to 300, broke out in pursuit of Custer.

 Custer retreated through a skirmish line formed by Tom Custer's men.
 The volley from the skirmish line distracted the pursuing Lakota enough to halt their charge.
 Custer had Moylan pull back to the wooded area previously occupied by his troops.

-The siege
+The Siege

 After reaching the wooded area, the cavalry troops dismounted, forming a semicircular perimeter along a former channel of the Yellowstone.
 The usual configuration for dismounted cavalry was every fourth man holding horses, however, due to the length of the semicircular perimeter, every eighth man held horses.
 The bank of the dry channel served as a natural parapet.

 The Lakota laid siege to the cavalry position, but had little success.
 About an hour into the battle, a force of nearly 50 warriors attempted to flank the cavalry's perimeter by traveling down along the river.
 They were hidden by the high bank, however a scout accompanying them was spotted and drew fire.
 The group, thinking they had been discovered, retreated.

 The flanking tactic having failed, the Lakota set fire to the grass hoping to use the smoke as a screen to approach the cavalry perimeter.
 However, Custer's troops likewise used the smoke as a screen to move closer to the Lakota forces and the tactic did not favor either side.

 The siege continued for about three hours in reported 110 F heat.

-The ambush of Honsinger
+The Ambush of Honsinger

 The 7th Cavalry's senior veterinary surgeon, Dr. John Honsinger, rode with Stanley's column, along with the sutler, Augustus Baliran.
 Honsinger was a German native who, in 1869, was appointed as the first veterinary surgeon for the post-Civil War 7th cavalry.